empowerID/empowernow_docs/docs/services/crud-service/reference/connectors/azure-connector-guide.md

 ---
 id: azure-connector-guide
 title: Azure (Microsoft Graph) connector – capabilities and configuration
-description: "Production‑grade Graph client in CRUD Service with retries, pagination, observability, flexible config, and standardized responses."
+description: "Production‑grade Graph client in Orchestration Service with retries, pagination, observability, flexible config, and standardized responses."
 sidebar_label: Azure connector guide
 ---

-The Azure connector in CRUD Service provides a production‑grade Microsoft Graph client with robust retries, pagination, observability, and flexible configuration.
+The Azure connector in Orchestration Service provides a production‑grade Microsoft Graph client with robust retries, pagination, observability, and flexible configuration.
 It’s implemented in `src/connectors/azure_connector.py`.

 ## What it does